Lycopersicum/rest-in-pass/README.md

 Mandatory or optional arguments to long options are also mandatory or optional
 ```

-You can get some details about `punica` usage by using `--usage` argument:
+You can get some details about `rest-in-pass` usage by using `--usage` argument:
 ```
-$ ./build/punica --usage
+$ ./build/rest-in-pass --usage
 Usage: rest-in-pass [-?] [-c FILE] [--config=FILE] [--help] [--usage]
 ```